 Walter Greenwood’s new vehicle for Thora Hird … is as near as anyone has come to contemporary Lancashire comedy.
 The county clichés of fish and chips, Wakes Week, club money, the family cat, are still there, but the approach is farther from the clogs and shawl than Mr Greenwood has yet travelled … this new-look Lancashire romp could be another novelty winner.’
 (27/11/1958)

 Thora Hird later remembered that Greenwood asked her to promise never to forget her own accent (the Listener, vol 11, 1989, p.11).
 In the first volume of her autobiography Thora Hird recalls how much she enjoyed being in Walter’s play Saturday Night at the Crown, which ‘seemed to punctuate my life for many years.’ and is discussed across three chapters of her book (Scene & Hird – My Autobiography 1911-1974, W.H.
 Allen 1976; Harper Collins 1976, p.
 262).
-She also talks about her close and long friendship with Walter (though reports that they often argued about her lines – presumably whether the playwright’s original or her suggested amendments were the better version).
+Indeed, Thora played the part of Ada Thorpe in the play for the thousandth time at a run of the play at the Perth Playhouse, Australia in 1972 (p.338, and supplementary information from The Stage 24/2/1972, p.10).
+She also talked about her close and long friendship with Walter (though reports that they often argued about her lines – presumably whether the playwright’s original or her suggested amendments were the better version).
 She remembers several things about Greenwood which I have never seen recorded anywhere else.
 Firstly, that his favourite topic of conversation was British history, about which he was very knowledgeable, and secondly that Love on the Dole was sent back to him thirty-nine times before being accepted by Jonathan Cape (p.261).
 However, her contextualisation of the conversation about rejections of his novel as taking place during a ‘whiskey all-in’ might perhaps make one approach this evidence with some caution.
 I had always thought that Greenwood was not a drinker, but perhaps I need to revisit that perception.